w3c/webextensions/proposals/content-script-top-frame-matching.md

     *   And if `topFrameMatches` was specified, the **top-level document's origin** matches at least one pattern in `topFrameMatches`.
     *   And if `excludeTopFrameMatches` was specified, the **top-level document's origin** does *not* match any pattern in `excludeTopFrameMatches`.

+If any of the match patterns is not supported or understood by the browser, a soft error should be thrown.
+In `topFrameMatches`, the pattern will be skipped.
+If `topFrameMatches` is, or thus will end up being empty, no content scripts will be injected.

+If `excludeTopFrameMatches` is empty, the property will be ignored and not considered when injecting content scripts.
 **Determining the Origin for Top-Level Document Matching**

 The **top-level document's origin** is determined as follows: